Battle of Öland (1789): Battle

 After setting sail the Swedish fleet patrolled the waters between Skåne, Rügen, Bornholm and Sjælland in the southern Baltic Sea.
 The fleet was still not free from diseases (mainly the relapsing fever) and several small dispatch vessels were used for shipping healthy men to fleet while transporting ever growing number of sick back to Karlskrona.
 On 23 July the Swedish fleet received news that the 35 strong Russian fleet had been seen outside of Gotland and finally at noon on 25 July the first Russian ships were sighted.
 Both fleets took northerly headings and the Swedish tried to close in the distance.

 The Russian fleet attempted to slip between the Swedes and Karlskrona but when it became clear that it would not succeed the Russians were content with just keeping distance to the Swedes.
-Winds were strenghtening which prevented either side from taking action later on 25 July 1789.
+Winds were strengthening which prevented either side from taking action later on 25 July 1789.
 On the morning of 26 July the fleets again sighted each other and the Swedes again attempted to close in and engage the Russians but were unable to do so as the Russian fleet carefully avoided it.
 A further problem for the Swedes was that the rear-guard commanded by Admiral Per Lilliehorn had become separated from the rest of the fleet and did not rejoin it despite repeatedly being ordered to do so.